BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

 Borna Gojo and Hamad Medjedovic are set to meet at the Monte Carlo on April 5, 2025 in a clay-court singles match.
 Gojo enters with a 12–8 record on clay courts in 2025, while Medjedovic has posted a 6–5 mark on clay courts this season.
-Elo ratings point to a clear statistical advantage for Medjedovic entering this matchup.
+Elo ratings point to a clear statistical advantage for Gojo entering this matchup.
 In their head-to-head history, Medjedovic leads 2–1 over Gojo, including a win in their most recent meeting.